 Bet £10 Get £50 in Free Bets

-Paddy Power sits at number six on the list, and once again, most of the positives of this promotion are here.
-However, it sits lowest on the list for a few reasons - mainly because it is a bookmaker that we wouldn't recommend.
+Paddy Power sits at number nine on the list, and once again, most of the positives of this promotion are here.
+However, it sits pretty low on the list for a few reasons - mainly because it is a bookmaker that we wouldn't recommend.

 Additionally, the betting margins are really high, meaning the value obtained from the promotion is actually rather minimal with Paddy Power.
 Indeed, there are better options on this list and elsewhere.